sexyglitterbug/gottafuckemall/README.md

 Also join our discord! https://discord.gg/84KbGFuN

+# Recommanded Pokemon
+Some pokemon world really well because of how similar they are to real animals.
+If you want a consistently good experience you should try out rapidash, arcanine, machamp, charizard, or vaporeon.
+This is by no means a complete list of good pokemon, just some good starting points.

 # Scenes
 When you start, the game will ask you for a scene name.
 Here are a list of scenes.
 Also check out [name_reference.md](https://github.com/sexyglitterbug/gottafuckemall/blob/main/name_reference.md), which lists all the scripted pokemon.